-- Check the application chart in the installation instructions to determine the group your vehicle’s body type refers to (group A to E, from flat wall all the way up to the wall with a channel).
+- Check the application chart in the installation instructions to determine the group your vehicle’s body type refers to (group A to E, from the flat wall all the way up to the wall with a channel).

 - Figure out the center of the step.
-Keep in mind that for optimal mounting position, it should be in line with the front edge of your seat’s frame.
+Keep in mind that for an optimal mounting position, it should be in line with the front edge of your seat’s frame.

 - Mark a line that goes vertically along the step’s center onto the pinch weld flange.
 Note that this flange of the rocker panel may need to be bent down on some vehicles.

 - On each of two outside lines where you will be drilling holes, you need to put a mark at the vertical center of the flange.
 Now that you have the points marked, drill a 3/8″ hole in each location.
-For better result, you may first put small holes using 1/8 inch bit.
+For better results, you may first put small holes using a 1/8 inch bit.